Privacy, data protection and copyright

 This site uses Google Analytics.
 This tool collects a variety of information about visitors to the site, as described below.
 It uses cookies (see above), as described here.
 The way in which it collects data is described here.
 To opt out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.
 Other methods of opting out may be available for your particular browser.
 This data is analysed by the Google Analytics tool and the results are viewable to me in the form of series of dashboards.
 The data I collect with Google Analytics is NOT shared with Google.
 Specifically, the tool contains toggles for setting the circumstances under which data is shared with Google and I have opted to switch all of these to OFF:

-• I do not contribute aggregated measurement data to enable enhanced features like predictions, modeled data, and benchmarking;
+- I do not contribute aggregated measurement data to enable enhanced features like predictions, modelled data, and benchmarking;

 I do not share any data collected by Google Analytics with any third parties.
 Data collected that I am able to view (but do not necessarily view – see below) includes: